Behind this mask there is more than just flesh. Beneath this mask there is an idea… and ideas are bulletproof, Alan Moore

 Proxmox

-Proxmox is an open-source server management platform that provides powerful virtualization and containerization capabilities.
+Proxmox is an open-source platform for running both virtual machines (full OS instances) and Linux containers (lightweight, OS-level virtualization).
 It offers a user-friendly web interface for easy management of VMs and containers

 BIOS configuration